Buff Winter Trail Wales 2017 – Race Report

-After an unsettled few months weather wise in the region, hopes of perfect underfoot conditions were slim, however light winds and a dry, overcast situation ensured that racing conditions were excellent for the runners on race day.
+After an unsettled few weeks weather wise in the region, hopes of perfect underfoot conditions were slim, however a few days of dry weather and the cold overnight temperatures the night before the race meant that racing conditions were excellent for the runners on race day, with temperatures hovering around freezing as the 500+ runners lined up for the start.

-Samuel is getting back to fitness after a troublesome 2015 with injury, but now running freely he quickly established a one minute lead by mile 3, this had turned into 3 minutes as he descended the stunning gladed area of Mynydd Penrhos and into the Ty’n y Groes feed station at mile 10, and by the finish his lead was to be almost five minutes as he crossed the line in 1 hour 25 minutes and 5 seconds – just 4 seconds shy of Matthew Robert’s race record.
+Wearing race number 1, Roberts quickly established a one minute lead by mile 3, this had turned into 3 minutes as he descended the stunning gladed area of Mynydd Penrhos and into the Ty’n y Groes feed station at mile 10, and by the finish his lead was to be almost five minutes as he crossed the line in 1 hour 27 minutes and 34 seconds.

 The race route is just part of the fantastic offering that Coed y Brenin now has in terms of trails for runners.
 The estate is managed by Natural Resources Wales and the stunning Half Marathon route is just one of 5 trails tailored to trail runners needs, designed by Coed y Brenin Recreation Ranger and Trail Manager Graeme Stringer.